Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/24_resourcing.md

 we can use.
 Providing the extra resources can provide extra processing power in comparison to being stringent.

-## Dynamically passing allocated resources to tool
+## Passing allocated resources to the process script

-Some tools require you to explicitly specify how much resources to use.
+Some tools require you to explicitly specify how much resources to use in the process script block.

 If you do not update this, the resources will be allocated but not all completely utilised.
 In our current pipeline the memory is hardcoded for